SalomePlatform/sat/doc/src/commands/application.rst

 Description
 ===========
-The **application** command creates a virtual SALOME application.
+The **application** command is used to create a virtual SALOME application.
-Virtual SALOME applications are used to start SALOME when distribution is needed.
+This command use appli_gen tool to generate the virtual application.
+It uses symbolic links and do not work on windows platform.

 Usage
 =====